 Conservation Techniques and Challenges at Locri Epizefiri

-The Locri Epizefiri Archaeological Park poses a challenge for modern conservators due to the specificity of the materials used and Calabria's climatic conditions.
-Preserving the ancient ruins requires a precise approach, particularly for ceramic ruins and sandstone structures that are susceptible to water erosion.
-Specialized chemical agents are applied to protect surfaces from atmospheric factors.
+The Locri Epizefiri Archaeological Park poses a challenge for modern conservators due to the specificity of the materials and Calabria’s climatic conditions.
+Preserving the ancient ruins requires a precise approach, particularly for architectural terracottas, ceramic elements and stone and brick walls, which are susceptible to erosion and structural weakening.
+Exposure of walls and foundations to rain, wind and salt air from the Ionian Sea remains a major problem.

 Archaeological Discoveries at Locri Epizefiri – Evidence of Ancient Greek Life

 This heritage is complemented by Casino Macrì, a 19th-century farmstead built on the foundations of Roman baths, where visitors can now admire mosaics and the statue of Togato di Petrara.
-The modern park features a refurbished National Archaeological Museum that presents over 4,000 years of regional history, from the Bronze Age to the Byzantine era.
-Thanks to meticulous attention to detail, Locri Epizefiri remains an open book of Magna Graecia's history, attracting scholars eager to explore the secrets of ancient civilization.
+The modern park also offers the National Archaeological Museum, focused above all on the history of the colony and its territory and on the most important finds from the site.
+It is a good place to combine a walk through the ruins with viewing details that are easy to miss in the field.

 Discover the Treasures of Locri Epizefiri Archaeological Park – Frequently Asked Questions